You Have a Choice for Imaging Services

 There’s no need to drive to Knoxville when your community hospital has state-of-the-art medical technology with personalized care.
 As a member of Covenant Health, Claiborne Medical Center holds the highest standards.

-First, our complete collection of imaging services includes a full-service clinical laboratory, digital mammography, high-definition MRI scans, CT services, echocardiography, and nuclear medicine.
-Your results are quickly transmitted back to your physician, and CDs are available when your physician requests one in writing.
+First, our complete collection of imaging services includes a full-service clinical laboratory, X-ray, ultrasound, digital mammography, high-definition MRI scans, CT services, echocardiography, and nuclear medicine.
+Your results are electronically transmitted back to your physician, and CDs are available when needed.

 Computerized tomography (CT) scans came on the scene in the early 1970s.
 They combine the power of X-rays and computers – meaning that doctors can see a patient’s internal makeup without surgery.